openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 @sphinxdirective

 With the OpenVINO™ 2022.3 release, you can install OpenVINO Runtime on macOS and Linux via `Homebrew <https://brew.sh/>`_.
+OpenVINO™ Development Tools can be installed via PyPI only.
+See :ref:`Installing Additional Components <intall additional components>` for more information.

 See the `Release Notes <https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-2022-3-lts-relnotes.html>`_ for more information on updates in the latest release.

 Installing OpenVINO Runtime from Homebrew is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
 Visit the :doc:`Install OpenVINO from PyPI <openvino_docs_install_guides_installing_openvino_pip>` page for instructions on how to install OpenVINO Runtime for Python using PyPI.